Aaditya-Kumar-Mittal/backend_Professional-Level-Project/README.md

 ---

-Sure!
-Here's a professional and segmented `README.md` with `###`-level sections for all the concepts and tools you've listed.
-This is ideal for a production-grade Express.js backend and designed to serve as high-quality documentation in your repository.

----

 ## ✅ What is `asyncHandler`?

 In Express.js, asynchronous route handlers that throw errors (e.g., failed DB operations) don’t automatically trigger the error-handling middleware.
 That’s where `asyncHandler` comes in.